Lester pounded as Garneau, Piscotty HR, A’s rout Cubs 11-4

 Matt Olson had two RBIs and Mark Canha and Chad Pinder each drove in a run as the A’s broke loose early, a night after falling just short with a late rally in a 6-5 loss.

 Cubs reliever Duane Underwood Jr. struck out all six Oakland batters he faced in the fifth and sixth to tie a team record for consecutive strikeouts by a reliever.

-Underwood was making his first appearance this season and second of his career after being recalled from Triple-A on Monday when the Cubs put closer Craig Kimbrel on the 10-day injured list
+Underwood was making his first appearance this season and second of his career after being recalled from Triple-A on Monday when the Cubs put closer Craig Kimbrel on the 10-day injured list.

 Kyle Schwarber drove in two runs in the ninth off reliever Wei-Chung Wang.

-The A’s sent 12 batter to the plate in the second and eight of them reached base consecutively — a stretch with five hits, two walks and an error.
+The A’s sent 12 batters to the plate in the second and eight of them reached base consecutively — a stretch with five hits, two walks and an error.
 Chicago had not allowed more than five runs in an inning this season.

 Garneau made it 4-0 with his homer and Olson singled in two more runs.
 Canha made it 7-0 on a grounder when Rizzo threw home perfectly, but Caratini couldn’t hold on as Mark Chapman slid in.
 Pinder’s RBI groundout completed the rally.